Seed drill: Precursors

 In older methods of planting, a field is initially prepared with a plow to a series of linear cuts known as furrows.
 The field is then seeded by throwing the seeds over the field, a method known as manual broadcasting.
 The seeds may not be sown to the right depth nor the proper distance from one another.
 Seeds that land in the furrows have better protection from the elements, and natural erosion or manual raking will cover them while leaving some exposed.
 The result is a field planted roughly in rows, but having a large number of plants outside the furrow lanes.

 There are several downsides to this approach.
-The most obvious is that seeds that land outside the furrows will not have the growth shown by the plants sown in the furrow since they are too shallow on the soil.
+The most obvious is that seeds that land outside the furrows will not have the growth shown by the plants sown in the furrow since they are too shallow in the soil.
 Because of this, they are lost to the elements.
-Many of the seeds remain on the surface where they are vulnerable to being eaten by birds or carried away on the wind.
+Many of the seeds remain on the surface where they are vulnerable to being eaten by birds or carried away by the wind.
 Surface seeds commonly never germinate at all or germinate prematurely, only to be killed by frost.

 Since the furrows represent only a portion of the field's area, and broadcasting distributes seeds fairly evenly, this results in considerable wastage of seeds.
 Less obvious are the effects of over seeding; all crops grow best at a certain density, which varies depending on the soil and weather conditions.
-Additional seeding above this will actually reduce crop yields, in spite of more plants being sown, as there will be competition among the plants for the minerals, water, and the soil available.
+Additional seeding above this will reduce crop yields, in spite of more plants being sown, as there will be competition among the plants for the minerals, water, and the soil available.
 Another reason is that the mineral resources of the soil will also deplete at a much faster rate, thereby directly affecting the growth of the plants.